Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we present a general modeling and prediction framework that leverages the abductive reasoning ability of large language models to help improve the prediction performance of event sequence models.
-Empirical studies demonstrate that our LM-enhanced framework can significantly outperform the state-of-the-art event sequence models.
-Our findings have significant implications for future research in the field of event sequence modeling since it opens up new avenues for leveraging the advances of the natural language processing research.
-In principle, an event sequence model would benefit from a range of other reasoning abilities of language models such as deductive reasoning, inductive reasoning, commonsense reasoning, and arithmetic reasoning.
-Further exploration in this area would yield new methodologies, which we leave for future work.
+In this paper, we present \name, a general modeling and prediction framework that leverages the abductive reasoning ability of large language models to help improve the prediction performance of event sequence models.
+Empirical studies demonstrate that our LLM-enhanced framework can significantly outperform the state-of-the-art event sequence models.
+Our findings have significant implications for future research in the field of event sequence modeling.
+In principle, an event sequence model should benefit from a range of reasoning abilities of large language models such as deductive reasoning, inductive reasoning, commonsense reasoning, and arithmetic reasoning.
+Further exploration in this area may lead to impactful innovations.